littleosbook/aenix/doc/book/page_frame_allocation.md

 structure sent to us by GRUB.
 This will give us the information we need about the memory - what is reserved, I/O mapped, read-only etc. The rest is free to use.
 We must make sure that we don't mark the part of memory used by the kernel as free.
-An easy way to do this is to export labels at the beginning and end of the kernel binary from the linker script.
+One way to do this is to export labels at the beginning and end of the kernel binary from the linker script.

 The updated linker script: